2025 Edition

 🕒 This guide is not for rushing through.
 It will take you between 1 and 2 hours to read it in its entirety, but each section is designed to be read separately and applied at the moment.
 Read it at your own pace.

-[Last updated: May 7, 2025]
+[Last updated: June 12, 2025]

 Let's start by clarifying that LLC means Limited Liability Company, or “Limited Liability Company” in Spanish.
 These are very popular and flexible legal business structures for many digital business either freelance.
 Because?
 Because they offer the best of both worlds: limited liability (typical of a corporation) and flexible management and taxation (similar to those of a company or a self-employed person), but without so many formalities. 🙌